danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 ### Eternal Authority

-The sovereign authority GOD and capacity of the Undersigned and each Member of Light Stream Ministry for affirming the existence and establishment of this Ministry is eternally in full force and effect, i.e., **"nunc pro tunc"** before the foundation of the world.
+The sovereign authority SOURCE and capacity of the Undersigned and each Member of Light Stream Ministry for affirming the existence and establishment of this Ministry is eternally in full force and effect, i.e., **"nunc pro tunc"** before the foundation of the world.

 ### Covenant Immutability